PKRoma/miranda/miranda/plugins/tabsrmm/docs/readme.txt

 * Angeli-Ka for many bug reports and general feedback,  especially in the early phase of development when using tabSRMM could be really frustrating :)

+  Also, for making the final icon set which is now distributed as default icon pack.

 * Progame - for finding even the most carefully hidden bugs :)

 * All other mambers of the Miranda community,  who helped with hunting down